 “The light shines in the darkness, and the darkness has not overcome it.”
 John 1:5 (NIV)

-Do you ever have little places of discouragement that entangle around your heart?
-You know in the bigger picture of life things are good.
+Do you ever have little places of discouragement that entangle your heart?
+You know in the bigger picture of life, things are good.
 But there’s this little dark place.
 A little black hole.
-That sometimes doesn’t feel little.
+That sometimes doesn’t always feel little.

 It hangs like a cloud — blocking the sun, casting shadows.

-Maybe it’s an argument you and your husband have had one too many times.
+Maybe it’s an argument you've had with a family member one too many times.
 Your relationship is good, but this one topic feels like a black hole.

 Maybe it’s an issue with one of your kids.
 You have an amazing child, but there is this one behavioral tendency that baffles you, embarrasses you and causes you to fear.
 It feels like a black hole.

 Or maybe it’s a recurring frustration with a friend.
 She’s amazing, but there’s this one part of your friendship that darkens the collective good.
 And you can’t figure out how to address it.
-Now it’s happening with more frequency, and it feels like a black hole.
+Now it’s happening more frequently, and it feels like a black hole.

 I know.
 It’s hard.